shaik1002/biggitlabbomb/doc/development/ee_features.md

 Use `FactoryBot.modify` to extend factories already defined in CE.

-You cannot define new factories (even nested ones) inside the `FactoryBot.modify` block.
+Note that you cannot define new factories (even nested ones) inside the `FactoryBot.modify` block.
 You can do so in a separate `FactoryBot.define` block as shown in the example below:

 ```ruby